OGRECave/ogre/Docs/src/material-scripts.md

 Example: texture funkywall.jpg

 This setting is mutually exclusive with the anim\_texture attribute.
 Note that the texture file cannot include spaces.
 Those of you Windows users who like spaces in filenames, please get over it and use underscores instead.

+@param type
-The ’type’ parameter allows you to specify a the type of texture to create - the default is ’2d’, but you can override this; here’s the full list:
+specify a the type of texture to create - the default is ’2d’, but you can override this; here’s the full list:
 <dl compact="compact">
 <dt>1d</dt> <dd>